OpenEvalProject/evals/manuscripts/elife-37841/v1/manuscript.md

 Trajectory smoothing: The HoloLens tracks its wearer’s head movement, which includes lateral movements perpendicular to the direction of walking.
 To estimate the center of mass trajectory of the subject we applied a moving average with 2 s sliding window to the original trajectory.

 Length of trajectory and deviation index: In the directed navigation task and the long-range guided navigation task we computed the excess distance traveled by the subject relative to an optimal trajectory or the guide path.
-The deviation index, DI, is defined as(1)DI= Lexp- LrefLref
+The deviation index, $DI$, is defined as

+$$
+DI=\frac{L_{exp}-L_{ref}}{L_{ref}}
+$$

-where Lexp is the length of the trajectory measured by experiment and Lref is the length of the reference trajectory.
+where $L_{exp}$ is the length of the trajectory measured by experiment and $L_{ref}$ is the length of the reference trajectory.
 A value near 0 indicates that the subject followed the reference trajectory well.

 In the direct navigation task, we divided each trial into an orientation phase where the subject turns the body to face the target, and a navigation phase where the subject approaches the target.
 We calculated head orientation and 2D distance to target in each frame, and marked the onset of the navigation phase when the subject’s distance to target changed by 0.3 m.
 Note that with this criterion the navigation phase includes the occasional trajectory where the subject starts to walk in the wrong direction.
-In this task, Lref is defined as the length of the straight line from the subject’s position at the onset of the navigation phase to the nearest point of the target trigger zone.
+In this task, $L_{ref}$ is defined as the length of the straight line from the subject’s position at the onset of the navigation phase to the nearest point of the target trigger zone.

-In the long-range guided navigation task, Lref is the length of the guide trajectory.
-Due to variability in placing waypoints and tracking, the length of guide trajectories varied slightly across subjects (Lref=36.4 ± 0.7 m, mean ±s.d.).
-Negative DI values are possible in this task if the subject cuts corners of the guide trajectory.
+In the long-range guided navigation task, $L_{ref}$ is the length of the guide trajectory.
+Due to variability in placing waypoints and tracking, the length of guide trajectories varied slightly across subjects ($L_{ref}$=36.4 ± 0.7 m, mean ±s.d.).
+Negative $DI$ values are possible in this task if the subject cuts corners of the guide trajectory.

 Speed: Speed is calculated frame-by-frame using the displacements in the filtered trajectories.
 For the long-range guided navigation task, which includes vertical movements through space, the speed of translation is computed in three dimensions, whereas for the other tasks that occur on a horizontal plane we did not include the vertical dimension.
 For all tasks, we estimated walking speed by the 90th percentile of the speed distribution, which robustly rejects the phases where the subject chooses an orientation.
 The normalized speed is obtained by dividing this value by the free walking speed.

-## Supplementary observations
+### Supplementary observations

 Here, we report incidental observations during experiments with CARA that were not planned in the frozen protocol, and comments gathered from blind subjects in the course of the experiments.